-In order to qualify for an ELFI loan a borrower does need to have a degree and pass a credit check.
-Like most legitimate lenders there are no loan application fees, origination fees or prepayment penalties.
+To qualify for an ELFI loan, a borrower does need to have a degree and pass a credit check.
+Like most legitimate lenders, there are no loan application fees, origination fees, or prepayment penalties.

-One area where ELFI is a little more strict than other lenders is that they require a minimum student loan balance of $15,000 in order to refinance.
-Borrowers with smaller balances should look at lenders like CommonBond and Laurel Road who require a minimum of only $5,000.
+One area where ELFI is a little more strict than other lenders is that they require a minimum student loan balance of $10,000 to refinance.
+Borrowers with smaller balances should look at lenders like CommonBond and Laurel Road, who require a minimum of only $5,000.

-ELFI does offer a co-signer release program, but co-signers can only be released if the borrower is able to pass a credit check on their own.
+ELFI does offer a co-signer release program, but co-signers can only be released if the borrower can pass a credit check on their own.

 Education Loan Finance Advantages

-ELFI offers more than just the lowest interest rates on the market.
-Their call centers are all located in Tennessee and borrowers get a single point of contact with a direct number to call for support.
+ELFI offers more than just low interest rates.
+Their call centers are all located in Tennessee, and borrowers get a single point of contact with a direct number to call for support.
 This should make resolving any issues go significantly smoother.

-ELFI is currently running a two month promotion that provides new borrowers a bonus of up to $350.
-All borrowers who sign up following this link will get $150.
-An additional $200 is available for those who complete the loan funding process within 30 days.
-The bonus program is scheduled to end on August 31.
-While $350 is a decent chunk of change, we should note that it is still critical to shop around — borrowers with larger balances will be much better off in the long run if they chase the lowest rate rather than the biggest bonus.
+ELFI is currently running a promotion that provides new borrowers a bonus of $150 who sign up following this link.
+While $150 is a decent chunk of change, we should note that it is still critical to shop around — borrowers with larger balances will be much better off in the long run if they chase the lowest rate rather than the biggest bonus.

 The concern we have with Education Loan Finance applies to pretty much every student loan refinance company.